FitzHawke/soxyn/README.md

   - Gleeok (VPS currently with mailserver/more containers)
   - rpi - any use for this with nix?
   - router - currently OPNSense.
 Consider trying nixos-router project
-- impermeance <- wipe the system every reboot and only persist necessary data
+- impermanence <- wipe the system every reboot and only persist necessary data
 - build container images with nixos
 - rewrite build/configuration instructions in README
 - PROPER documentation